 IMPORTANT: Do not rotate the knob too far, as this may cause the machine to creep in neutral.
 Refer to section 5.2.13 for control linkage adjustment.

-4.1.4 PTO Engagement Switch: Located just left of center on the console (left side of ignition switch).
+4.1.4 PTO Engagement Switch: Located on right fuel tank.

 Switch must be pulled out to the "ROTATE" position to engage the blades.
 Switch is pushed in to the "STOP" position to stop the blades.